ppy/osu-web/SETUP.md

 ---
 **Notes**

+Newer versions of docker can use `docker compose` instead of `docker-compose`

 The `elasticsearch` and `db` containers store their data to volumes, the containers will use data on these volumes if they already exist.

 ### Elasticsearch